PaoLastHope/BADS7105/HOMEWORK 09/readme.md

 H1 : Favourite makeup style does not depend on Age.

-Result >>> Choosing makeup style does not depend on Age
+Result >>> Reject H0, Choosing makeup style does not depend on Age